Flood Prevention Measures

 • Seal gaps around services that pass through the walls

 • Install a Sump and Pump Systems if required.
-See above.
+See above for details.

-• If you are semi-detached or terraced check with your neighbours what measures they intend to take.
+• If you are in a semi-detached or terraced house, check with your neighbours what measures they intend to take.

 • A supply of sandbags or custom made removable barriers to block doors, windows and patio doors.
 Note that although many local authorities and emergency services have a stock of sandbags; when a flood arrives they are unlikely to be available to individual homes or businesses as priority is given to hospitals, nursing homes and other vulnerable groups.